CRM South Africa: What CRM System Should You Choose? (2023)

-With no separation between lists of new leads and contacts and requiring an external CRM or mail service for nurturing and newsletters, marketing and sales teams have no clear and connected comms.
+With no separation between lists of new leads and contacts and requiring external CRM Systems or mail service for nurturing and newsletters, marketing and sales teams have no clear and connected comms.

 Scaling businesses may find they outgrow Pipedrive fairly quickly.